 Margin requirements for forex traders looking to implement leverage range from 3.33% to 5.00%, depending on what pairs they trade.
 AvaTrade is suitable for forex traders at all levels of experience, giving them a choice from multiple platforms like MT4, MT5, WebTrader, and ZuluTrade, among others.

-- 6. AdmiralsMin DepositNo minimums for bank transfersMin Spread0.00 pipsTradable Pairs47 currency pairsRegulationsFCA (United Kingdom), CySEC (EEA), JSC (Jordan), AFSL (Australia), EFSA (Estonia), FSA (Seychelles)SoftwareMetaTrader 4, MetaTrader 5, WebTrader, MetaTrader Supreme EditionBanking MethodsVisa, Mastercard, JCB, Skrill, Klarna, Bank Transfer, Neteller, PayPal, POLi, AstroPay, iDEAL, Przelewy, Trustly, SafetyPay, China Union PayCFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+- 6. AdmiralsMin DepositNo minimums for bank transfersMin Spread0.00 pipsTradable Pairs47 currency pairsRegulationsFCA (United Kingdom), CySEC (EEA), JSC (Jordan), ASIC (Australia), EFSA (Estonia), FSA (Seychelles)SoftwareMetaTrader 4, MetaTrader 5, WebTrader, MetaTrader Supreme EditionBanking MethodsVisa, Mastercard, JCB, Skrill, Klarna, Bank Transfer, Neteller, PayPal, POLi, AstroPay, iDEAL, Przelewy, Trustly, SafetyPay, China Union PayCFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 75% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 Admirals (previously Admiral Markets) is a world-renowned online broker with more than twenty years of industry experience.
-The company upholds the highest standards of security and excellence under the harsh regulatory glare of top-tier regulators like the FCA, AFSL, and CySEC.
+The company upholds the highest standards of security and excellence under the harsh regulatory glare of top-tier regulators like the FCA, ASIC, and CySEC.

 With a presence in more than 130 jurisdictions worldwide, Admirals is a global hub for forex trading, offering contracts for difference for over 45 currency pairs.
 Admirals customers have the opportunity to start investing in the forex markets with an initial amount as low as $100.
 Forex traders will benefit from tight spreads, some of which start at zero pips based on what account one opens.